By Steve Beauregard

 (Related: Go here for information on the Ameristar Blackhawk Poker Room).

 Earn Hotel Nights each week in July!
 Great Offers & Great Rewards.
 Receive up to three FREE hotel nights each week based on play.
 Book Online -It’s Fast & Easy or Call Us at 1-800-the-Isle.

 — Isle Casino Hotel BH (@IsleCasinoBH) July 21, 2018

 While previously the games were all the $1 – $100 spread limit variety, (with a $1 Mississippi Straddle option thrown in the loop too), the room now offers $2 to $10 spread limit hold’em.

 Free drinks are available to players, and table-side food service is offered as well.
 The room has 10 televisions spread around.

 As for comps, recently the comps were still $2 an hour in food comps.

 Isle of Capri Blackhawk Poker Tournaments

 Poker purists won’t like it, but the Isle has their own Bad Beat Jackpot.
 They call it, (and it appears to be accurate), the “Easiest Bad Beat Jackpot in Black Hawk.”
-The multi-tiered payout structure is sort of complicated, with different payouts for more difficult beats, but the lowest qualifier is a hand in which you lose holding Aces over Tens full house.
+The multi-tiered payout structure is sort of complicated, with different payouts for more difficult beats, but the last time I played, the lowest qualifier is a hand in which you lose holding Aces over Tens full house.